neotinker/rossuse/README.md

 https://github.com/neotinker/rosdistro

 ROS developers have told me that I should not be modifying the distribution.yaml file to add OS support.
 They said I should look at bloom to see how it handles building for other OSs without modifying distribution.yaml.
+Once I have worked that out, rossuse.py should be able to use the proper ROS rosdistro github.

 https://github.com/ros/rosdistro

+I make no guarantees about rossuse.py.
 Use it at your own risk :)

 NOTES